Exchange (organized market): 13th century–17th century: Italian city-states, Belgium and the Netherlands

 In the thirteenth century, the Lombard bankers were the first to share state claims in Pisa, Genoa, and Florence.
 In 1409, the phenomenon was institutionalized by the creation of the Exchange Bruges.
 It was quickly followed by others, in Flanders and neighboring countries (Ghent and Amsterdam).
 It is still in Belgium and the first building designed to house a scholarship was built in Antwerp.
 The first scholarship organized in France was born in Lyon in 1540.

-The first documented crash took place in 1636 in Holland.
+The Amsterdam Stock Exchange is considered the oldest "modern" securities market in the world.
+The first documented crash took place in the Dutch Republic in 1636.
 The prices of tulip bulbs reaching excessively high levels, known as the Tulip mania.
-The price collapsed on October 1.
+The price collapsed on 1 October.

 In the seventeenth century, the Dutch were the first to use the stock market to finance companies.
 The first company to issue stocks and bonds was the Dutch East India Company, introduced in 1602.